-“What if they go to the mayor’s house to kidnap him and Governor Brown’s there visiting?
+“What if they go to Mayor Alioto's house to kidnap him and Governor Brown’s visiting?
 A customer said.
 “Wouldn’t they take Jerry instead?
-I mean, the mayor is like a full house, which is pretty good, but the governor is a better hand, more of a straight flush...”
+I mean, the mayor is like a full house, which is pretty good, but the governor is a better hand.”

-They laughed uproariously.
-Her father’s words were drowned so he gestured toward Roxy to remind them that his daughter was there.
+They all laughed uproariously.
+Some wheezed while slapping the bar.
 Roxy tuned them out.
 She flipped to the back of her school notebook and started a tally of the customers she seated.

 ROXY AND SCARLETT

 With some reluctance, Roxy, age seventeen and Leah, sixteen stepped back inside the restaurant.
 After Roxy’s eyes adjusted she stared at her surroundings candidly.
 The chunky dark furniture and the red carpets were straight out of medieval times.
-The blackish stain in front of the hostess stand could pass for dry blood spilled by a serf bearing bad news.
+A blackish stain on the rug in front of the hostess stand could pass for dry blood spilled by a serf bearing bad news.

-Roxy was scanning the dusty statues of conquistadores when her eyes landed on Leah.
+Roxy was scanning the dusty statues of conquistadors when her eyes landed on Leah.
 Roxy realized that she had stopped seeing her sister right after she was born.
 Leah looked so much like their father.
-Two brown greyhounds caught out in the cold rain.
-Their father’s dark curly hair was kept short and tamed with Brylcreem.
-Leah’s black spirals coiled down her back, bringing virgins and volcanoes to mind.
+Two thin brown greyhounds caught out in the cold rain.
+Only their father kept his dark curly hair cut short and caked with Brylcreem.
+Leah’s black spirals coiled down her back bringing virgins and volcanoes to mind.
 Roxy sighed.
-It had been a 50-50 shot, but Roxy had drawn her mother’s Olmec genes.
+It had been a fifty-fifty chance, but Roxy had drawn her mother’s Olmec genes.

-Noticing that Leah was more jittery than usual, Roxy said, “Why are you shaking like that?
+She tuned Leah back in.
+“Why are you shaking like that?
 It’s over 70 degrees in here.”
 Her concern came out more like a rebuke.

 At the corner hardware store Roxy bought a thick steel chain and the biggest padlock they carried.
 Back at the restaurant Roxy threaded the chain through the two front door handles.
 Leah shifted the lock from hand to hand taking pleasure in the cool feel of the weighted steel on her warm palms.
 She realized Roxy was staring at her.
 “You done?”
 Roxy said, snapping her fingers.